nicoduj/homebridge-harmony/README.md

   - if you set to "stateless", it will always be off, but can be triggered to switch off current activity.
 - `skippedIfSameStateActivities` array of Activities name to trigger only if their state is different from the action sent.
 Can be usefull if your devices in the activity have the same on / off command and you want to automate them outside off the home app.
 For TV mode, and PowerOff feature, "PowerOff" is added by default, but you have to add it manually to this list if this list is set.
 - `addAllActivitiesToSkippedIfSameStateActivitiesList` option to add all activities automatically to skippedIfSameStateActivities behavior. (defaults : false)
-- `publishActivitiesAsIndividualAccessories` option to publish activities as individual accessories.
+- `publishSwitchActivitiesAsIndividualAccessories` option to publish activities as individual accessories.
 Defaults to true.
 - `devicesToPublishAsAccessoriesSwitch` array of Devices to exposes with on/off function or custom functions
 - `publishDevicesAsIndividualAccessories` option to publish devices as individual accessories.
 Defaults to true.
 - `sequencesToPublishAsAccessoriesSwitch` array of Sequences to exposes through a switch.